opencoweb/coweb-jsoe/examples/node/README.markdown

 the requirejs module.
 See the README in the root directory of this project for instructions.

+Run `npm install requirejs` in this directory so that NodeClient.js can access this required module.

 ## The example

 In this example, clients running on the same machine will collaboratively edit